 Where to Get Help:

 It can be scary when a friend or loved one is thinking about suicide.
-There is help and hope available:
+There is help and hope available through the following resources:

 Learn More About Suicide Prevention: